ptoal/lightbulb-ansiblered-deck/README.md

 ## Example Playbooks
-Here's an example of how you could launch this role and deploy the PHP daemon to start on port `php_port`:
+Here's an example of how you could launch this role and deploy the PHP daemon to start on port `php_port` and also place the php redirect in the main `{{ workshop_web_path }}`` directory:
 <pre>
+## both of these example tags default to "never" and will not execute
+## unless you explicitly call them at launch time.
+Therefore, the default
+## nature of this role will ONLY synch content and not start the PHP web
+## service or place the HTML redirect in web root unless run with these tags:

-ansible-playbook -i ec2.hosts GoKEV-lab-provision.yml --tags=phpdaemon
+ansible-playbook -i ec2.hosts GoKEV-lab-provision.yml --tags "phpdaemon,phpredirect"
 </pre>

 Here's an example of how you could launch this role and and not start the PHP daemon (only synch the content).
-The default method uses `tags: [ 'never', 'phpdaemon' ]` and only includes `phpdaemon` components when specifically invoked.
-Therefore, the default nature of this role will ONLY synch content and not start the PHP web service.
 <pre>
 ansible-playbook -i ec2.hosts GoKEV-lab-provision.yml
 </pre>